Universal geometrical link invariants: Geometric encoding of semi-simplicity vs non semi-simplicity

 \subsection{Representation theoretic origin of non semi-simplicity}

-From the perspective of representation theory, the extension from quantum invariants of knots to the general link invariant case requires a subtle procedure which involves extra algebraic data.
-It originates in the representation theory of the quantum group that defined initially these invariants.
-More precisely, the construction of invariants for links in the semi-simple case makes use of so-called quantum dimensions.
-On the other hand, the core of the construction of non semi-simple quantum invariants uses as building blocks modified traces and modified quantum dimensions.
+The construction of invariants for links in the semi-simple case involves quantum traces and quantum dimensions (\cite{J}, \cite{RT}).
+On the other hand, the core of the construction of non semi-simple quantum invariants uses as building blocks modified traces and modified quantum dimensions, following \cite{GPT}, \cite{ADO}.

-In this manner, coloured Alexander polynomials for links come from the representation theory of the quantum group $U_q(sl(2))$ at roots of unity and via modified quantum dimensions.
+In this manner the set of coloured Jones polynomials for links come from the representation theory of the quantum group $U_q(sl(2))$ at generic $q$ via quantum dimensions, whereas coloured Alexander polynomials for links come from the representation theory of the same quantum group at roots of unity via modified quantum dimensions.